Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} rapid evolution of autonomous driving technology necessitates robust datasets that accurately reflect the complexities of real-world driving environments.
-Information from real data is decisive to determine relevant scenarios, to establish a connection between the results of simulations and real situations and to set up realistic models.
-With continuous advancements in sensor technologies, data acquisition systems have become more sophisticated, enabling the collection of detailed information including spatial, temporal, and contextual aspects of driving scenarios.
+\IEEEPARstart{T}{he} rapid evolution of autonomous driving technology necessitates the availability of robust datasets that accurately reflect the complexities of real-world driving environments.
+With continuous advancements in sensor technologies, data acquisition systems have become more sophisticated, enabling the collection of detailed information encompassing the spatial, temporal, and contextual aspects of driving scenarios.
+In this context, we present a comprehensive dataset recorded using a state-of-the-art vehicle equipped with a multitude of sensors, such as LIDARs, cameras, GPS, and various other sensors \cite{its-vehicle,valle2023}.